openshift/openshift-ansible-contrib/playbooks/provisioning/openstack/README.md

 Pay special attention to the values in the first paragraph -- these will depend on your OpenStack environment.

-Note that all DNS configuration tasks are done by that post provsision playbook.
+Note that all DNS configuration tasks are done by the post-provsision playbook.
-It also updates the Neutron subnet for the Heat stack to point to those DNS servers.
-So the provisioned cluster nodes will start using it natively as default nameservers.
+That playbook also updates the Neutron subnet for the Heat stack to point to the configured DNS servers.
+So the provisioned cluster nodes will start using those natively as default nameservers.
 Technically, this allows to deploy OpenShift clusters without dnsmasq proxies.

 The `env_id` and `public_dns_domain` will form the cluster's DNS domain all your servers will be under.
 With the default values, this will be